 Missing out on talent is one of the biggest dangers of recruitment bias if it overrides your objectivity.
 It’s easy to convince yourself that the candidate you like – or the one that’s most like you – will ‘fit in’ better with you and your team.
 However, if you find yourself placing that above all else when recruiting, then you risk missing out on valuable skills by rejecting worthy candidates.

 Furthermore, if you don’t try to find out how someone would approach fitting in to your business culture, you deny them the opportunity for them to make their case.
 By asking: ‘How will you approach getting to know the team?’ you might find that actually, yes, they will fit in!

-Danger #2: Missing out on experience
+Danger #2 of recruitment bias: Missing out on experience